This bulletin is also available in Arabic, Chinese, French, Português, Russian, Spanish, and Ukrainian.

 President Putin regularly denies that Ukraine is a true nation.
-In 2008, he President Bush “Ukraine is not a country,” and in July 2021, he publicly Russians and Ukrainians as “one people” and declared “the true sovereignty of Ukraine is possible only in partnership with Russia.”
-Putin has repeatedly to depict Ukraine as “entirely created by Russia” on Russia’s “ ,” arguing that Ukraine is an “inalienable part of…[Russia’s] own history, culture and spiritual space.”
-In a February 2022 missive, he the first Soviet leader, Vladimir Lenin, for “creating Lenin’s Ukraine” and called it “worse than a mistake,” days later launching a full-scale war, in an attempt, to redraw the map according to his own distorted version of history.
+In 2008, he told President Bush “Ukraine is not a country,” and in July 2021, he publicly identified Russians and Ukrainians as “one people” and declared “the true sovereignty of Ukraine is possible only in partnership with Russia.”
+Putin has repeatedly attempted to depict Ukraine as “entirely created by Russia” on Russia’s “historical lands ,” arguing that Ukraine is an “inalienable part of…[Russia’s] own history, culture and spiritual space.”
+In a February 2022 missive, he blamed the first Soviet leader, Vladimir Lenin, for “creating Lenin’s Ukraine” and called it “worse than a mistake,” days later launching a full-scale war, in an attempt, to redraw the map according to his own distorted version of history.
 Over the past six months, Russia’s disinformation and propaganda machine has used Putin’s false claims as a blueprint for campaigns aiming to deny Ukraine its right to independence and even existence.

 Imperialism Redux and Weaponization of Maps

 Medvedev cited these supposed “Western analysts” in order to propagate Russia’s colonial fantasy: envisioning Ukraine’s territory reduced to just the Kyiv region, while the remainder of Ukraine would be divided among Russia, Poland, Romania, and Hungary.
-Such a narrative recalls Putin’s February 2022 questioning Ukraine’s statehood and accompanies intensifying Russian calls to expand its “special military operation” to realize its imperial map.
-The head of the so-called “Donetsk People’s Republic” (DPR), Denis Pushilin, falsely that the “Russian cities” of Kyiv, Chernihiv, Poltava, Odesa, and Dnipro need to be “liberated from Nazism,” while Speaker of the “Crimean Parliament” Vladimir Konstantinov Mykolayiv and Kharkiv to this list.
+Such a narrative recalls Putin’s February 2022 speech questioning Ukraine’s statehood and accompanies intensifying Russian calls to expand its “special military operation” to realize its imperial map.
+The head of the so-called “Donetsk People’s Republic” (DPR), Denis Pushilin, falsely claimed that the “Russian cities” of Kyiv, Chernihiv, Poltava, Odesa, and Dnipro need to be “liberated from Nazism,” while Speaker of the “Crimean Parliament” Vladimir Konstantinov added Mykolayiv and Kharkiv to this list.